 SANCTUARY LIGHT MEMORIAL

 Our Sanctuary Candle burns 24 hours a day as long as the Eucharist is in the Tabernacle.
 You can dedicate this Sanctuary Light in memory of a loved one or for a special intention for one week; the names will be published in the bulletin so that your intention can be prayed for by everyone during that time.
 The donation is $25.
 Contact the parish office to reserve your date.
-This week (November 29) the Sanctuary Light is in memory of Robert & Anne Millspaugh, requested by Catherine Millspaugh.
+This week (February 7) the Sanctuary Light is in memory of Sidney Lapyade, requested by Mary Calci.

 SAFE ENVIRONMENT PROGRAM